Edward Appleby

 Edward Appleby (born 21 December 2004) is an English figure skater.
-He is the Junior Grand Prix France II 2021 bronze medalist, 2020 Mentor Toruń Cup junior men's champion, and two-time British junior national champion 2020 & 2022).
+He is a two-time British national champion.
+On the junior level, he is the 2021 JGP France II bronze medalist, 2020 Mentor Toruń Cup junior men's champion, and a two-time British junior national champion.

 Personal life

-Edward Appleby was born in Colchester.
-His older brother, Elliot, is also a figure skater and competes in men's and pairs.
+Edward Appleby was born in Colchester, England.
+His older brother, Elliot, is also a figure skater and competes in men's singles and pairs skating.

 Career

 Early years

 Appleby began learning to skate in 2009.
-In October 2018, he debuted on the ISU Junior Grand Prix (JGP) circuit, finishing 18th in Ljubljana, Slovenia.
-He placed 36th at the 2019 World Junior Championships and 26th at the 2020 World Junior Championships.
+In October 2018, he debuted on the ISU Junior Grand Prix (JGP) circuit, finishing eighteenth in Ljubljana, Slovenia.
+He placed thirty-sixth at the 2019 World Junior Championships and twenty-sixth at the 2020 World Junior Championships.

 2021–22 season

 In late August, Appleby won bronze in Courchevel, France, at the second event of the 2021–22 ISU Junior Grand Prix season.
+It was the first Junior Grand Prix medal won by a British skater in almost 20 years.
 In April, he qualified to the final segment at the 2022 World Junior Championships in Tallinn, Estonia.
-Ranked 18th in the short and 21st in the free, he finished 20th overall.
+Ranked eighteenth in the short program and twenty-first in the free skate, he finished twentieth overall.

+2022–23 season

+Appleby made his senior ISU Grand Prix debut at the 2022 MK John Wilson Trophy, where he placed last overall.
+At the British Figure Skating Championships, he competed in the senior category for the first time and placed second behind Graham Newberry.
+He was selected to compete at the 2023 World Junior Championships, where he placed seventeenth.

+2023–24 season

+Competing in the 2023–24 ISU Junior Grand Prix series, Appleby placed sixth at the 2023 JGP Austria and fourth at the 2024 JGP Poland.
+In December, Appleby won his first senior national title at the 2024 British Championships.
+The week after, he competed at the Golden Spin of Zagreb, where he placed sixth and achieved the technical minimums to be eligible for the 2024 World Figure Skating Championships.
+At his first European Championships, he placed twenty-fifth in the short program and did not advance to the free skate.

+Appleby was assigned to the 2024 World Junior Championships, and finished ninth, his highest-ever placement at the event.
+Weeks later, he competed at the 2024 World Championships, placing thirty-eighth in the short program and failing to advance to the free skate.